clojuremn/gradle-clojure-talk/NOTES.md

   - REPL usage
     - dev dependencies
     - Only background (Gradle has bad support for user input)
-    - Local usage (telnet and rlwrap)
-      - I'd love to get rebel-readline to work for this
     - Atom usage
   - Executing clojure.test tests
     - Test report